denoland/std/tests/test-fixture.test.md

 **Expectations**

-- result was "this is a fail"
+- result was "this expectation should fail"

 ## Throw an error